 In the fall and spring, the Highlands Campus Library is open 7:30 a.m. to 9 p.m., Monday through Thursday; 7:30 a.m. to 5 p.m., Friday.
-Hours are subject to change and special hours, such as extended hours prior to final exam week, will be posted on the SFSC library website, in Panther Central and Brightspace.
+Hours are subject to change and special hours, such as commencement, will be posted on the SFSC library website, in Panther Central, and D2L Brightspace.
 Summer hours vary and will also be posted.
 Libraries at the DeSoto, Hardee, and Lake Placid sites are open when the campus or center is in operation.

 Students are encouraged to visit our libraries for reading, studying, and research throughout the day.
 Games, puzzles, and other activities are available at the Highlands Campus, as well as group study rooms.
-We strive to create pleasant, welcoming environments and provide support for student success.
+We strive to create pleasant, welcoming environments and support student success.